Advantages and Disadvantages

 Being a middle child has its advantages and many disadvantages, I didn’t grow up in a traditional family or a religious one at that (which I am grateful for).
 Many people would stereotype me to assume I did being a natural citizen of Native American and Mexican descent.
 My parents were liberal in many ways, they could be very compassionate and understanding at times, but when it came to disciplining the kids when needed, it lacked.
 I’m sure it came as a difficult task for them.
 As I was daddy’s girl once upon a time, it all changed when his only son took my place and I was pushed aside, like yesterday’s newspaper.
 Being pushed to the side is a disadvantage, yet growing up as a strong independent woman was very much an advantage, as I needed no one’s approval.
 Yet as my strong personality grew so did my resentment toward the enemy.
 The eldest son was a joke, weak-minded, pathetic excuse of male sperm and basically, a self-immature prick who was terrified of me and that was an advantage!

 Favoritism is Never Forgotten

-Being Held Prisoners
+Being Held, Prisoners

-Fast forward when I became a young mother the syndrome of those feelings being a middle child never seem to really leave.
-Yet my vision was clearer than ever and I could see my parents favoritism clearer than ever.
+Fast forward to when I became a young mother the syndrome of those feelings being a middle child never seem to really leave.
+Yet my vision was clearer than ever and I could see my parent’s favoritism clearer than ever.
+So with that, I tried my best not to repeat the same mistake with my own children.
 Those memories of being blamed if my little brother got hurt, which was most of the time I had later realized resentment had become so familiar.